daveads/daveads.github.io.old/index.md

 ---

 Hello there!
-I'm Daveads, a Computer Programmer..[more](/about.html)
+I'm Daveads, a Computer Programmer..[Read more](/about.html)

 >
 Quote by albert einstein<br>